-In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected nominal rate of return assumption of 7.25 percent.
+Note: In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected rate of return assumption of 7.25%.

-Sensitivity of the District proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.
+Sensitivity of the School's proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.
 The following presents the net OPEB liability using the current health care cost trend rates applicable to the PERA benefit structure, as well as if it were calculated using health care cost trend rates that are one percentage point lower or one percentage point higher than the current rates:

-1% DecreaseCurrent Trendin Trend RatesRates 1% Increase in Trend Rates Initial PERACare Medicare trend rate 7.10% 8.10% 9.10% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A trend rate 2.50% 3.50% 4.50% Ultimate Medicare Part A trend rate 3.50% 4.50% % 5.50% Net OPEB liability \$ 69,524 \$ 71,368 \$ 73,516
+1% Decrease in Trend Rates Current Trend Rates 1% Increase in Trend Rates Initial PERACare Medicare trend rate 3.50% 4.50% 5.50% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A trend rate 2.75% 3.75% 4.75% Ultimate Medicare Part A trend rate 3.50% 4.50% 5.50% Net OPEB Liability 287,908 296,417 306,278

 Discount rate.
-The discount rate used to measure the total OPEB liability was 7.25 percent.
+The discount rate used to measure the TOL was 7.25%.
 The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
 In addition, the following methods and assumptions were used in the projection of cash flows:

-Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2020, measurement date.

-Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00 percent.
+- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2021, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%.

-Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date.

-Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate.

-Estimated transfers of dollars into the HCTF representing a portion of purchase service agreements intended to cover the costs associated with OPEB benefits.

-Benefit payments and contributions were assumed to be made at the middle of the year.
+- Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Estimated transfers of dollars into the HCTF representing a portion of purchase service agreements intended to cover the costs associated with OPEB benefits. - Benefit payments and contributions were assumed to be made at the middle of the year.

 Based on the above assumptions and methods, the HCTF's FNP was projected to make all projected future benefit payments of current members.
-Therefore, the long-term expected rate of return of 7.25 percent on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
-The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25 percent.
+Therefore, the long-term expected rate of return of 7.25% on OPEB plan investments was applied to all periods of projected benefit payments to determine the TOL.
+The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25%.
+There was no change in the discount rate from the prior measurement date.

 Sensitivity of the School's proportionate share of the net OPEB liability to changes in the discount rate.
-The following presents the proportionate share of the net OPEB liability calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:
+The following presents the proportionate share of the net OPEB liability calculated using the discount rate of 7.25%, as well as what the proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25%) or 1-percentage-point higher (8.25%) than the current rate:

-Current
+1% Current 1%

-1% Decrease Discount Rate 1% Increase
+Decrease Discount Increase

-(6.25%) (7.25%) (8.25%)
+(6.25%) Rate (7.25%) (8.25%)

-Proportionate share of the net OPEB liability \$ 81,754 \$ 71,368 \$ 62,495
+Proportionate share of the net OPEB liability 74,010 63,747 54,940